-Gaslighting has become the term used to describe a particular type of emotional trauma inflicted upon people by their abusers.
+Gaslighting has become a term used to describe a particular type of emotional trauma inflicted upon people by their abusers.
 The term comes from the name of a British play called “Gas Light” that was later made into a popular film, also called “Gaslight.”
 In the play and film, the victim notices that the gas lights in her home dim every evening, but the abuser manipulates her into doubting this reality, and ultimately, her sanity.

 Gaslighting is not a general term for all psychological or emotional trauma caused by abuse.
 It has a specific definition that includes: